JoeBlakeB/app-assignment-booklist/README.md

 # APP Assignment Booklist

-Joe Baker's Application of Programming Principles Assignment
+Joe Baker's Application of Programming Principles Assignment.

+The code is currently closed source but I plan to make this project public after marking has finished.

 ## Usage